 Does the relationship story of biblical myth anticipate science?

 Today, some mathematicians think the universe may be conscious.
 Is this what the ancients intuited when they spoke of Elohim (Biblical Hebrew translated “G-d” — or literally “gods”)?
 Or any of the many other names used biblically and by spiritual seekers over the centuries to refer to an essential unity of all being?

 Scientists point out: “The elaborate universe we observe today – dazzling in its richness, diversity and complexity – didn’t spring into being ready-made.
 Rather, it emerged gradually, over billions of years, through a long succession of self-organising and self-complexifying processes.”

 The ancients also intuited that creation is a process that involves organization and creates greater complexity as it continues to unfold.
-In the biblical story, each stage of God’s process of creation involves separating or differentiating (הבדל).
-God separates night from day, dry land from water.
-As God separates and organizes, the world becomes increasingly complex and diverse.
+In the biblical story, each stage of G-d’s process of creation involves separating or differentiating (הבדל).
+G-d separates night from day, dry land from water.
+As G-d separates and organizes, the world becomes increasingly complex and diverse.

 But what about the biblical text’s assertion that creation occurred in six days with a seventh day for rest?
 Science tells us creation “emerged gradually, over billions of years.”

 When we approach the text as a story, we recognize that creating in six days and resting on the seventh is a narrative technique.
 The number seven recurs throughout the biblical text.
 Stories are structured with seven narrative units, certain words appear seven times in a narrative sequence, holidays and life cycle events like circumcision are presented in seven-plus-one formulations.
 Seven days serves a narrative purpose.
-That becomes even more clear when we look at the deeper structure of the first creation story, Gen. 1:1-2:4a:
+That becomes even more clear when we look at the deeper structure of the first creation story in Genesis 1:1-2:4a: